Leading for Change in Science Assessment

 In this course, you will return to the results of our assessment pilot and look at them from the standpoint of different assessment types, including summative/formative, socio-cognitive and cultural formative assessments, with a lens on equity in enacting assessments.
 Throughout, you will create our own versions of the assessment types and pilot those, as well.

-Synchronous Capstone Course (4 Credits)
+Synchronous Captstone Course (2 Credits)

 In the capstone course, you will explore the "assessing and grading" practice and the role of the science education leader in critiquing traditional assessment models in favor of more equitable and just assessment in complex systems.